Sadia Butt

 Sadia Bano Butt (born 2 March 1975) is a Pakistani former cricketer who played primarily as a right-arm medium-fast bowler.
 She appeared in three Test matches and 24 One Day Internationals (ODIs) for Pakistan between 1997 and 2004.
 She played domestic cricket for Sialkot.

 Sadia made her debut in international cricket in an ODI against Denmark on 10 December 1997.

-She captained Pakistan in one ODI, against Scotland in 22 July 2003, which Pakistan won by 38 runs.
+She captained Pakistan in one ODI, against Scotland on 22 July 2003, which Pakistan won by 38 runs.